“Council for Unity is doing the work that the country needs so badly. Bringing people together to learn about each other.”

 School Based Program

-Council for Unity’s School Based Model provides curriculum design, training, and technical assistance for our program that incorporates a strong academic focus, community service initiatives, and interpersonal skill building exercises for students.
+Council for Unity’s School Based Model is a credit bearing course in either English or Social Studies.
+We provide curriculum design, training, and technical assistance for our program.
+Our School Based Model incorporates a strong academic focus, community service initiatives, and interpersonal skill building exercises for students.
 A fundamental goal of this program is to unite the student body while promoting unity, safety, and achievement.
 CFU partners with administrators, faculty and non-pedagogical staff to generate annual plans to adapt our curriculum to match the local needs of the school.
-This is a credit bearing course in either English or Social Studies.

-This model focuses on building participants’ skill-sets as they design and implement projects that serve the school and community, which results in youth who are prepared to become active and impactful citizens, as well helping them develop the skills to make them classroom and workplace ready.
-Relevant videos in the package: A Lifting of Hands, A Cause for Celebration and Building Bridges.
+This model focuses on building participants’ skill-sets as they design and implement projects that serve the school and community, which results in youth who are prepared to become engaged citizens, as well helping them develop the skills to make them classroom and workplace ready.

 After-School Based Program